-On April 21, 2020, the Company entered into an unsecured promissory note, dated as of April 17, 2020 ("the PPP Loan"), with Heritage Bank under the PPP administered by the United States SBA and authorized by the Keeping American Workers Employed and Paid Act, which is part of the CARES Act, enacted on March 27, 2020.
-The principal amount of the PPP Loan was \$913,063.
-The PPP Loan accrued interest at a rate of 1.0% per annum and was disbursed on April 21, 2020.
+On April 27, 2021, the Company entered into an unsecured promissory note, dated as of April 26, 2021, for a second PPP loan "the Second PPP Loan"), with Heritage Bank under a second draw of the PPP administered by the SBA and authorized by the Keeping American Workers Employed and Paid Act.

-The PPP Loan had a maturity date of April 21, 2022.
-No payments of principal or interest were required during the first six months, but interest accrued during this period.
-The PPP Flexibility Act (discussed below) extended the six-month loan payment deferral period.
-After the deferral period, monthly payments of principal and interest would have been required until maturity with respect to any portion of the PPP Loan not forgiven.
-The note contained events of default and other provisions customary for a loan of this type.
+The principal amount of the Second PPP Loan was \$913,063, and it bore interest of 1.0% per annum and had a maturity date of five years from the date the proceeds are disbursed.
+The proceeds of the Second PPP Loan were disbursed on April 27, 2021.
+No payments of principal or interest were required until after the Payment Deferral Period (as defined in the Note), but interest accrued during this period.
+After this period, monthly payments of principal and interest were required and continued until maturity with respect to any portion of the Second PPP Loan not forgiven, as discussed below.
+The Second PPP Loan could be prepaid, in full or in part, at any time prior to maturity with no prepayment penalties.
+The Note contained events of default and other provisions customary for a loan of this type.